cossatot/wenchuan_topo_stress/revisions/rebuttal2.md

 limitations should be pointed out.

 We change the sentence introducing the methods to "They show that the topographic stress tensor field *beneath (but not within) topography* can be determined by a convolution of topographic loading functions with Green's functions describing the stresses in an elastic halfspace due to a point load at the surface." (changes in italics).
-Additionally, in Section 2.2 on the numerical implementation of the methods, we mention that our calculations only apply to depths below 851 m.
+Additionally, in Section 2.2 on the numerical implementation of the methods, we mention that our calculations only apply to depths below 851 m below sea level, which we take as our reference surface of the half-space.
+We also now specifically state that z=0 corresponds to mean sea level in our description of these calculations in Section 2.1.

 **C2.3**